CDCgov/prime-reportstream/prime-router/docs/terraform.md

 * database - Deploy our Postgresql database and replica
 * front_door - Spins up and configures Front Door
 * function_app - Creates our main function app
-* key_vault - Builds our terraform responsible key vaults
+* key_vault - Builds our Terraform responsible key vaults
 * log_analytics_workspace - Add a LAW for all log files for all resources.
 * metabase - App service for our metabase
 * nat_gateway - Our gateway for external traffic